splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 {{% /tab %}}
 {{< /tabs >}}

-Verify if the `env.js` has been created correctly and note the JavaScript Error snippet:
+Verify if the `env.js` has been created correctly:

 {{< tabs >}}
 {{% tab title="cat env.js" %}}